View full title

 Key Provisions

-- Prohibits law enforcement from acquiring or using biometric surveillance systems.
+- Prohibits law enforcement from using facial recognition, iris scans, and other biometric surveillance technologies.

-- Establishes a task force to study the impacts of biometric technology.
+- Establishes a task force composed of experts to study and recommend regulations on biometric technology.

 Compliance Checklist